nestjs/docs.nestjs.com/content/exception-filters.md

 #### HTTP exceptions

-In order to reduce the boilerplate code, Nest provides a set of usable exceptions that inherits from the core `HttpException`.
+In order to reduce the need to write boilerplate code, Nest provides a set of usable exceptions that inherit from the core `HttpException`.
 All of them are exposed from the `@nestjs/common` package:

 - `BadRequestException`
 - `UnauthorizedException`